vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 27 KSS 16.1.14: ´ parivr.te purus.asam. j˜napanam.

 28 KSS 16.1.32: ´ anyāni vā hiraṇmayāni vā mr.nmayāni vānālabhyaitāṇCf.
-Dvaidha S¯utra (BSS 22.2): ‘As for the preparation of the heads of the sacrificial victims: Baudhāyana ´ says they should be either real or made of clay.
+Dvaidha Sūtra (BSS 22.2): ‘As for the preparation of the heads of the sacrificial victims: Baudhāyana ´ says they should be either real or made of clay.
 Sālīki says that they should be real ones ´ only.
 Aupamanyava says that they should be made of gold.’
 (Agni II, 613)